superiorsd10/superiorsd10/README.md

 ## About Me 🚀

 - 🎓 Currently pursuing B.Tech (Computer Science) at Indian Institute of Information Technology, Lucknow.
-- 👨‍💻 Backend Developer, AI Enthusiast.
+- 👨‍💻 Backend Developer, System Design & AI Enthusiast.
+- 📈 Ranked 77 out of 74,000+ participants in the Amazon ML Challenge.
 - 🌐 Recognized among the top 30 open source contributors at Winter of Code 3.0, Winner of OverEngineered.
-- 🏆 Coordinator of the App Dev Wing at Axios IIITL.
 - 🌐 Passionate about learning new technologies and delving deep into already learned ones.
 - 📝 Hobbies include writing, reading, photography, editing, designing, and singing (lately).